-Policy in Action
+Policy into Action

 Policy is made up of decisions, rules, budgets, and legislation adopted by people and agencies in federal, state, county, and city government, as well as the top levels of organizations.
 But policy work doesn’t end there.
 Often it doesn’t even start there.
 Grassroots efforts and experiences in real-world situations push policy issues up to decision makers.
 And just creating a rule or changing bylaws doesn’t automatically create changes in practice.

 The Center focuses its work on policy into action – the dynamic process of decision-making and management:An example of the Center’s policy work:

 - Collecting data and conducting research to support planning

 - Engaging children and families who receive services in development and implementation of new policy

 - Developing systems to put policy into practice

 - Finding and developing funding to support services

 - Evaluating the effects of policies and making necessary changes